ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-nsxdlr.md

 ## PowerNSX commands
 {: #openshift-runbook-runbook-nsxdlr-powernsx}

-This section provides example PowerNSX commands that you can use to automate the provisioning and configuration of the NSX DLR.
+Review the following example PowerNSX commands that you can use to automate the provisioning and configuration of the NSX DLR.

 Use the following table to document the parameters that you need for your deployment.
 Examples are shown that match the deployment described previously.